KadenHD/DragNReceive_Mobile/README.md

 # DragNReceive_Mobile
- a ???
-Mobile Application for DragNReceive project
+ a Ionic and Vue Mobile Application for DragNReceive project